-C roatian Sign Language101 (1: 30843) 1.
+Ci Croatian Sign Language101 (130843) 1.
 GE NERAL INFORMATION 1.1.
 Course teacher Assis.
 Prof. Marina Milković, PhD 1.6.
 Year of the study programme/ semester (summer, winter) 2 nd / 3 rd (winter) 1.2.
 Name of the course Croatian Sign Language 101 1.7.
 Credits (ECTS) 3 1.3.
 Associate teachers Tomislav Radošević, mag. logoped.
 1.8.
 Type of instruction (number of hours L + E + S + e- learning) 0+30+0 1.4.
 Study programme (undergraduate, graduate, integrated) undergraduate Speech and Language Pathology 1.9.
 Expected enrolment in the course 15 1.5.
 Status of the course elective 1.10.
 Level of application of e-learning (level 1, 2, 3), percentage of online instruction (max.
 20%) level 1 2.
 CC DURSE DESCRIPTION 2.1.
-Course objectives The aim of the course is to introduce student communication of people with hearing impaskills and knowledge necessary to work with developing reception and expression skills, a Students will acquire basics for a conversation relating to family, time and daily activities, for expressing interrogative, negative, or declarations. irmen peop cquiri on on ood ar its.
-The content and structure of the course le with hearing impairments.
-The exercises it ing basic vocabulary and grammar of Croati HZJ.
-They will learn how to convey, receive and drink.
-They will acquire basic nonmanual develop basic communication in this course provide an Sign Language (HZJ). and exchange information grammatical features for Course enrolment requirements and entry competences required for the course -
+Course objectives The aim of the course is to introduce students, theoretically and practically, with a sign language and other forms of manual communication of people with hearing impairments.
+The content and structure of the course develop basic communication skills and knowledge necessary to work with people with hearing impairments.
+The exercises in this course provide developing reception and expression skills, acquiring basic vocabulary and grammar of Croatian Sign Language (HZJ).
+Students will acquire basics for a conversation on HZJ.
+They will learn how to convey, receive and exchange information relating to family, time and daily activities, food and drink.
+They will acquire basic nonmanual grammatical features for expressing interrogative, negative, or declarative sentences.
+They will learn HZJ fingerspelled alphabets, as well as numbers.
+2.2.
+Course enrolment requirements and entry competences required for the course